purplesyringa/site/blog/you-should-probably-use-panics-for-error-handling/index.md

 }
 ```

 That's a comparison, a branch, and a lot of error handling code intertwined with the hot path that *just shouldn't be here*.
-And I don't mean that lightly: large code size blocks inlining, the most important optimization of all.
+And I don't mean that lightly: large code size inhibits inlining, the most important optimization of all.

 ### Alternatives